Anna Harris

 No GRE Required MFT Programs in Ohio

-What will you learn in an Ohio MFT program?
+What will you learn in MFT programs in Ohio?

 In most cases, a COAMFTE-accredited program satisfies the baseline requirements instituted by the Board.
 Non-COAMFTE MFT degrees can be accepted if the student can show that the program includes the required coursework, which includes a year-long practicum including at least 300 client contact hours.
 150 of those hours should be with couples or families.
 Programs should also include at least one course each in systems theory, marriage and family studies, human development, professional ethics, research, and individual and family appraisal.
 At least four marriage and family therapy courses focusing on theories and practical applications should be included as well.
 Students can begin practicum hours once they have taken some theoretical and practical coursework.